Let’s Go

 Preparing for Long-Term Travel with Your Partner

 Adam Seper and his wife Megan have embraced travel throughout their decade long relationship.
 And after getting married, they decided that instead of pursuing the “American Dream” of buying a house and starting a family, they wanted to travel the world instead.
 So in October of 2008 they set off on a 358-day adventure, visiting 4 continents, 11 countries, and nearly 90 cities.
-Since they’ve returned, Megan is back being an attorney and Adam is pursuing a career in travel writing – including running the site World Travel for Couples.
+Since they’ve returned, Megan is back being an attorney and Adam has switched careers – from a high school English teacher prior to the trip to editor of BootsnAll.

 For other couples preparing for an adventure of their own, here are some important insights and tips they learned.